iamrahulreddy/miapp/README.md

 1. **Enter Your Query**: Type your question about the *Mission: Impossible* franchise in the input box.
 2. **Submit**: Click the "Execute Mission Protocol" button to submit your query.
 3. **Receive Response**: Wait for the application to process your query and display the response.
-You can adjust the self-destruct timer (in seconds) for the response in `template/index.html`.
-Once the countdown finishes, the message will be destroyed.
-If you want to see the message again, you will need to submit a new query.
 Since LLMs (Large Language Models) are probabilistic, you may receive a slightly different but still relevant response.

 ### Screenshots